vmsmith/LearningGit/2_GitHub_and_the_Web.md

 ### Create a repository on GitHub

+Initialize a repository on GitHub.

 Do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.

 On the new repo page there may be instructions for what to do next.
 If not, copy the URL of the repo.
+Make sure it's the URL associated with SSH keys.

 ### On the local machine